 But the soil for your Philodendron also needs to hold water so it’s getting a steady amount of hydration.
 Your plant still needs water and moisture to thrive.

-We usually use all sphagnum peat-moss for soil when it comes to our Philodendrons.
+I usually use sphagnum peat-moss for soil when it comes to lots of Philodendron.

 The peat-moss has perfect aeration so excess water isn’t going to stay if you over-water.